rihan1228/Smart-Hydroponics-System/README.md

 Modular Setup: Having separate tanks allows for better mixing and maintenance, as each solution is handled independently before delivery to the plants.

 Scalability: Relays and pumps make the system adaptable for larger setups by integrating more chambers or sensors.

+⚠️ Disadvantages

+Complex Circuitry: Managing multiple sensors and relays requires careful circuit design and programming, which might be challenging for beginners.

+High Initial Cost: Sensors, pumps, relays, and controllers can make the setup expensive upfront compared to simpler systems.

+Maintenance Demand: Regular calibration of sensors, cleaning of tanks, and relay checks are necessary to keep the system accurate and reliable.

+Power Dependency: Since everything runs on electricity, power outages can disrupt operations unless backup systems are in place.

+Error Sensitivity: A malfunction in any sensor (e.g., faulty pH reading) could lead to improper nutrient mixing, potentially affecting plant health.